An Analysis of Initial Training Strategies for Exemplar-Free Class-Incremental Learning: Problem statement

 In the following, we describe the main characteristics of the training strategies used in our experimental study to obtain the initial model of the incremental learning process.
 Further experimental settings are reported in Section~\ref{sec:experimental_setting}.

 \textbf{Network architecture.} So far, most CIL methods have been proposed in combination with a convolutional neural network, but visual transformer (ViT) networks have recently gained popularity in CIL~\cite{Douillard_2022_Dytox}.
-In order to provide a fair comparison between the two types of architecture, we use a ResNet50~\cite{he2016_resnet}, and a ViT-Small~\cite{dosovitskiy2020image} network, which contains a similar number of parameters (23.5M and 22.1M parameters respectively).
+In order to provide a fair comparison between the two types of architecture, we use a ResNet50~\cite{he2016_resnet}, and a ViT-Small~\cite{dosovitskiy2020image} network, which have a close number of parameters (23.5M and 22.1M parameters respectively).

 \textbf{Model initialization.} At the first step of the CIL process, the weights of the model may either be randomly initialized or transferred from a pre-trained model.
 In the second case, depending on the choice of the user, the dataset $\mathcal{D}^\ast$ used for pre-training may either be an auxiliary dataset (e.g. ILSVRC~\cite{olga2015_ilsvrc}), referred to as \textit{source} dataset, or the first data subset $\mathcal{D}_1$ of the incremental process.